flenniken/statictea/docs/runFunction.md

 # getBestFunction

 Given a function variable or a list of function variables and a list of arguments, return the one that best matches the arguments.
-If none of the signatures match, return the one that matched the farthest going left to right.
+If none of the signatures match, return the one that matched the most parameters going left to right.

 ```nim
 proc getBestFunction(funcValue: Value; arguments: seq[Value]): ValueOr